ccdc-opensource/on-site-webcsd/README.md

 git pull
 ```

--Or you can download the newest release from the github repository
+Or you can download the newest release from the github repository
 If the installation files have been downloaded from the release page you will need to download the latest version again from there and ensure the default old files have been removed and any custom configuration files have been moved to the new release directory.

 Once the latest installation files have been obtained, to update the software, pull the latest images, and restart the stack.
 The latest images can be pulled whilst the stack is running and changes will only come into effect upon restarting the stack.